An adventurer’s paradise.

-The historic village of Bungonia is situated on the edge of the breathtaking Bungonia National Park, celebrated for its beautiful views, bushwalks, rock climbing and canyoning.
+The historic village of Bungonia is the gateway to the Bungonia National Park, celebrated for its beautiful views with effortlessly accessible lookouts and walking tracks to cater for all fitness levels.

 Bungonia has an active Progress Association and Historical Society which run a number of village events throughout the year.